oscarryz/yz-design-notes/Features/Import.md

-No import keyword, just assing to a new variable:
+No import keyword, just assign to a new variable:
-#answered  No `import` keyword, to "import" all assing the top level block e.g. `math: core.math; math.max(1 2)`
+#answered  No `import` keyword, to "import" all assign the top level block e.g. `math: core.math; math.max(1 2)`

 ```js
 util: org.apache.something.util